Abraham M. Halpern: Archived work

 Halpern's field recordings are archived at the Berkeley Language Center, and his documentary work is archived at the Survey of California and Other Indian Languages.
 His 1941 fieldnotes on the Potawatomi language are archived at the National Anthropological Archives in Suitland, Maryland.

 Personal life

 Halpern married twice.
 His first wife was Mary Fujii, daughter of Rutaro Fujii and Katsu Yokobori Fujii of Hayward, California; she died in 1967.
 They had two sons, Alexander and Paul.
 His second wife was anthropologist Katherine Spencer Halpern; they married in 1968.
-Halpbern died in 1985, aged 71 years, in Santa Fe, New Mexico.
+Halpern died in 1985, aged 71 years, in Santa Fe, New Mexico.